WtfJoke/cdk-github/README.md

 ![cdk-constructs: Experimental](https://img.shields.io/badge/cdk--constructs-experimental-important.svg?style=for-the-badge)
 # CDK-GitHub

-[AWS CDK](https://aws.amazon.com/cdk/) v2 L3 constructs for GitHub.
+GitHub Constructs for use in [AWS CDK](https://aws.amazon.com/cdk/) .

 This project aims to make GitHub's API accessible through CDK with various helper constructs to create resources in GitHub.
-The target is to replicate most of the functionality of the [Terraform GitHub Provider](https://registry.terraform.io/providers/integrations/github/latest/docs).
+The target is to replicate most of the functionality of the official [Terraform GitHub Provider](https://registry.terraform.io/providers/integrations/github/latest/docs).

-Internally [AWS CloudFormation custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) will be used to track GitHub resources (such as Secrets).
+Internally [AWS CloudFormation custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) and [octokit](https://github.com/octokit/core.js) are used to manage GitHub resources (such as Secrets).

-# Installation
+# 🔧 Installation

 JavaScript/TypeScript:
 `npm install cdk-github`